Review: British Airways First Class A380, London Heathrow – Vancouver

 I closed with the cheese plate.
 The plate offered Cave Aged Wookey Hole Cheddar & Tomme de Savoie.
 The presentation was pretty elementary school, with crackers and a few grapes piled onto it.

-The dinner service was done at 9 PM or about 3.5 hrs after take off.
+The dinner service was done at 9 PM or about three and a half hours after take off.
 I might add that I was a slow eater.
 Most of the cabin turned down for sleep.
 As such, I asked to have my bed made up and it was done.

 British Airways First Class bedding:

-I attempted some sleep.
+After the dinner service, I attempted some sleep.
 I didn’t drink too much and as a result, didn’t fall to sleep right away.
-Took a few hours of gentle tossing and turning.
+I took a few hours of gentle tossing and turning.

-I ended up waking up at about 1:15 AM (London Time) to cabin noise and light; about 1.5 hours to the end of flight.
+I ended up waking up at about 1:15 AM (London Time) to cabin noise and light; about ninety minutes before the end of flight.
+In total, I was able to get about four hours of sleep.

 The Second Service: “Afternoon Tea”

-I ended up having the second service of Afternoon Tea.
-This consisted of a miserably light Camomile Tea, an individual selection of sandwiches featuring, chicken breast with light curried mayonnaise, roasted red peppers, and baby spinach, free-range egg mayonnaise with fresh salad cress and smoked Scottish salmon with creamy soft cheese, lemon dressing and cracked black pepper.
+I ended up having the second service of British Airways Afternoon Tea.
+This was described as an individual selection of sandwiches featuring, chicken breast with light curried mayonnaise, roasted red peppers, and baby spinach, free-range egg mayonnaise with fresh salad cress and smoked Scottish salmon with creamy soft cheese, lemon dressing and cracked black pepper.
 This was served with a patisserie of Raspberry and orange Battenberg, Victoria Sandwich and a Chocolate salted caramel cup with Buttermilk scones served warm with clotted cream and strawberry preserve.
+It was served with a miserably light tasting Camomile Tea.

 The flight entertainment system, which I hardly used, had a few movies but nothing too noteworthy to write home about.

-We had a smooth as expected landing at YVR.
-We pulled up next to an Air Transat Airbus A330.
+We had a smooth as expected landing at Vancouver International Airport.
+On arrival, we pulled up next to an Air Transat Airbus A330.

 For a first time ever, our checked bags were on the carousel after a quick pass through Nexus.
-This was the first time ever for me in YVR.
+This was the first time ever for me in Vancouver International Airport.

-Overall, it was a very pleasant flight with British Airways.
-The BA First Class configuration on the Airbus A380 was reasonably spacious; more so that the Boeing 747 configuration.
-The service was professional and pleasant.
 The food was reasonable, although the serving size for the second serving was pretty pathetic.
 The quality of food and beverage went a long way in making the flight more memorable.
+The service was professional and pleasant.
 It was also a great relief to be arriving directly into Vancouver and not having to take another flight to get to my final destination.
+This experience was easily one of my better British Airways First Class flights.